 About the Screenplay

-Tom, the screenplay author, was a member of the 1968 United States Olympic Team that competed in Mexico City.
+Tom Lough, the screenplay author, was a member of the 1968 United States Olympic Team that competed in Mexico City.
 His event, the modern pentathlon, challenges the most versatile athletes.
-The curious combination of horseback riding over jumps, fencing, pistol shooting, swimming, and cross-country running was designed personally by the originator of the Olympic Games of today, Baron Pierre de Coubertin.
+The curious combination of horseback riding over jumps, fencing, pistol shooting, swimming, and cross-country running was designed personally by the originator of the Olympic Games of the modern era, Baron Pierre de Coubertin.

 Years after his competitive days, Tom became interested in the history of the modern pentathlon and learned that it was added to the Olympic program in 1912 and has continued to this day.
 The first Olympic pentathlete for the United States was a young Army lieutenant named George Patton, Jr., who was at the beginning of a storied career.

-Tom also learned about a young girl named Helen Preece who had trained for the 1912 modern Pentathlon but was prevented from entering because she was a woman.
+Tom also learned about a young girl in England named Helen Preece who had trained for the 1912 modern Pentathlon but was prevented from entering because she was a woman.

 https://en.wikipedia.org/wiki/Helen_Preece